Amy Cutler: Using Magical Materiality as Feminist Critique

 Gazing at these works, I see not so much a nightmare or fairy tale as an interior world, delicately exposed to the viewer as a source of insight and experience.
 Cutler's work combines a sense of magic realism with aggressive material presence.
 Magical realism adapts readily to feminist critiques like the memoir—both mediums are fast becoming dominant modes of expression for the feminist author because they give specific, yet adaptable and relatable insight into the lived experience of womanhood.
 Amy Cutler has successfully generated a world of magical realist forms that push the viewer to look beyond the magic and toward the material reality of the object; toward the real experience of individual women.

 Kristen Racaniello is an art historian, curator, and artist living and working in New York City.
-She is pursuing a PhD in medieval art at the CUNY Graduate Center, is a partner at Field Projects Gallery, and an assistant at Les Enluminures
+Racaniello is pursuing a PhD in medieval art at the CUNY Graduate Center, is an Adjunct Professor of Art History at Queens College, a Partner at Field Projects Gallery, and an Assistant at Les Enluminures.